YasmineBB/curated/lighthouse.md

 After running Google Lighthouse testing on all pages on the site, some main issues were as follows:

 - Performance - low scores
-  - A lot of the issues that were presented with performance scoring came down to issues that I couldn't fix here, for example 'Site uses third party cookies'.
-These are from Mailchimp and Stripe which I have no control over.
+  - A lot of the issues that were presented with performance scoring came down to issues that I couldn't fix here, for example 'Site uses third party cookies' and 'Render blocking resources.
+These are from Mailchimp, AWS and Stripe, for example, which I can't do much about.
+  - I compressed all images on the site as well as converted them to wepb.
+  - The performance scores are still very low and after some searching online, it could be that the server is causing this issue, as they would also vary each time I tested on the same page without changing anything.
+  - At the time of testing I was not able to use another device that had Google Chrome installed to be able to check this but plan to do so in the future.

 - Accessibility - low scores
   - Some pages on the site have headings in the colour #D39822, which is one of the main colours in the sites colour scheme and contributes to the overall style of the site.
 After checking the contrast checker on WEBAIM to see if slightly darker shade would make it more accessible and finding the shade #BA881C shade passed WCAG AA with large text.
 As this colour is applied headings, the colour was changed and this increased the accessibility score.

   ![Lighthouse-issue-header](./documentation/readme//lighthouse_testing/lighthouse-issue-header.png)

 ### FIX - Best Practices: Links do not have descriptive text